zzaimeche/saltwikiclone/Home.md

 ## Package route on build.opensuse.org

+### Submitting patches

+Patches can be accepted by support team only when:

+* There is a clear reproducer of the problem.
+* Fix for it is upstream as a pull request that upstream discussed.

 ### Submitting an SR

 * Only submit to `systemsmanagement:saltstack:testing/salt`
 * :warning: Check `systemsmanagement:saltstack/salt` for changes introduced by `openSUSE:Factory`
   (Yes, the `openSUSE:Factory` maintainers can introduce changes by themselves just to keep Factory working)

+Submit request can be valid only if :

+* All Rules from "Submitting patches" section above were satisfied
+* In case no direct access to the repository, patch was is proposed to https://github.com/openSUSE/salt as a PR, referring to the Upstream PR.

+:warning: Please do not discuss pull requests at https://github.com/openSUSE/salt as they already has supposed to be discussed at upstream.

 ### Accepting an SR